Amortized Costs (Financial Assets) - Explained

 - Economics, Finance, & Analytics

-Amortized cost is an accounting method in which all financial assets must be reported on a balance sheet at their amortized value which is equal to their acquisition total minus their principal repayments and any discounts or premiums minus any impairment losses and exchange differences.
+Financial assets must be reported on a balance sheet at their amortized value - which is equal to their acquisition cost minus their principal repayments and any discounts or premiums minus any impairment losses and exchange differences.

 - A contractual cash flow of financial assets which are on repayment plans of principals and interests that occur on scheduled dates.

 - A business model of companies that own assets to collect their contractual cash flows instead of selling.

 Application of Amortized Costs to Bonds